Richardson Springs, California

-Richardson Springs (formerly, Mud Springs) is an unincorporated community in Butte County, California.
-It is located on Mud Creek 8.5 mi north-northeast of Chico, at an elevation of 620 feet (189 m).
+Richardson Springs (formerly, Mud Springs) is an unincorporated community in Butte County, California, United States.
+It is located on Mud Creek, 8.5 mi north-northeast of Chico, at an elevation of 620 feet (189 m).
 The place is named for J.H. and Lee Richardson, who founded mineral spas here in 1898.
 A post office was opened in 1933.